paynterf/MissChanger/README.md

 * Galileo 2 Extruder (G2E)

-  * The thumbscrew stick out ~8mm to the left.
-Thus, taking up more docking space than default.
+  * The thumbscrew sticks out ~8mm to the left.
+Thus, taking up more docking space than the default.

 ## Assembly